NAVIGATION

 • Federal prosecutor in Tampa, Florida.
 Served in the Transnational Organized Crime Section, the Economic Crimes Section, the Organized Crime Section, and the Violent Crimes and Narcotics Section.

 • Reviewer.
-Responsible for reviewing prior to presentation to the Court and as part of the Section chain of command certain investigatory techniques (e.g., wiretap applications, search warrants, tracking warrants, pen registers) and certain pleadings prior to their presentation to the court.
+As part of the Section chain of command, responsible for reviewing investigatory techniques (e.g., wiretap applications, search warrants, tracking warrants, pen registers) and certain pleadings prepared by other AUSAs before their presentation to the Court.

-• Senior Litigation Counsel for the Criminal Division (Tampa).
+• Senior Litigation Counsel for the Criminal Division.
 Trained other AUSAs, including implementing a training program focused on new hires.
-In a one-year period, put on fourteen training programs, many in collaboration with partners, including a districtwide wiretap training program attended by more than 140 law enforcement officers and AUSAs.
-Also worked to develop and sustain partnerships with client agencies.
+In one year, I conducted fourteen training programs, many of which were in collaboration with partners, including a district-wide wiretap training program attended by more than 140 law enforcement officers and Assistant United States Attorneys (AUSAs).
+Worked to develop and improve partnerships with client agencies.

-• Prosecuted a number of significant, complex cases, including a completed murder-for- hire, an intended murder-for-hire of a federal witness, a significant health care fraud prosecution, a narcotics distribution with death case, a complex science-related fraud case, a maritime drug smuggling case, a Stolen Identity Refund Fraud (SIRF) case involving numerous vulnerable victims, and many others.
+• Prosecuted several significant, complex cases, including a completed murder-for-hire, an intended murder-for-hire of a federal witness, a significant health care fraud prosecution, a narcotics distribution with death case, a complex science-related fraud case, a maritime drug smuggling case, a stolen identity refund fraud (SIRF) case involving numerous vulnerable victims, and many others.

-• Previously served as the Human Trafficking Task Force Coordinator, formed the original MDFL Mortgage Fraud Task Force with another AUSA, and served as the District’s Mortgage Fraud Coordinator.
+• Previously served as the Human Trafficking Task Force Coordinator, formed the original MDFL Mortgage Fraud Task Force with another AUSA, and served as the MDFL’s Mortgage Fraud Coordinator.

-• Was assigned Top Secret(TS)/Secure Compartmentalized Information (SCI) clearance.
+• Granted Top Secret/Secure Compartmentalized Information (SCI) clearance.

 Federal Judicial Law Clerk, U.S. Magistrate Judge (Tampa) (July 2002 – July 2003)